-Established in 1969 by New York State, HEOP is open to New York State residents regardless of age, color, religion, creed, disability, marital status, veteran status, national origin, race, gender, genetic predisposition or carrier status, or sexual orientation..
+Established in 1969 by New York State, HEOP is open to New York State residents regardless of age, color, religion, creed, disability, marital status, veteran status, national origin, race, gender, genetic predisposition or carrier status, or sexual orientation.
 To be eligible for HEOP, prospective students must meet academic and financial eligibility requirements established by New York State Education Department, and demonstrate potential for academic success.

 For detailed eligibility requirements, click here >

 First-time HEOP freshmen are required to attend the five-week pre-freshman Summer Institute, designed to serve as a bridge between high school and college, aimed at preparing students for the rigorous coursework that they will encounter in the fall.
 The coursework is carefully chosen to match each student's level of skills and future career goals.
-Courses are offered in writing, mathematics, science, reading, and study skills.
+Courses are offered in writing, mathematics, science and reading.
 A staff of counselors and tutors is available to help students adjust to college life, as well as provide academic counseling services and assistance with completing financial aid applications and documentation.